Michael Bishop The Cooler Real Estate Agent

 The housing market is competitive.

-With over 19 years in real estate, I will be your local advisor.
+With over 19 years in real estate, having been in new home sales and construction for nine years, and a Realtor for the past 10+ years - I will be your local advisor.

 I help clients navigate the home buying and selling process.
 As a valued client, you'll receive: